your-tools/skyspell/README.md

 ## skyspell in action

-Basically, you give `skyspell` a project path and a list of files to check, then you choose how to handle the errors it finds:
+Usually, you will run `skyspell check` to start an interactive session, where you tell `skyspell` how to handle all the errors it finds in your project files:

 ```
-$ skyspell check --project-path . $(git ls-files)
+$ skyspell check
 LICENSE:9:2 Redistributions
 What to do?
 ...